awootton/knotfreeiot/badjson/ReadMe.md

 `$616263 $646566 =Z2hp =amts` also becomes the same three byte arrays (which is the true reason I wrote it).

+Delimiters are space, comma, semicolon, and '}' or ']' in some circumstances.

 TODO: Replace with something more formal.